moda-gov-tw/PETs-Applications/synthetic_data/privacy-preserving_research_data_sharing/README.md

 # Shared Diabetes Prediction Research Data

+> :exclamation: Please refer [here](https://hackmd.io/Wyxi11CrQpelLfnRdoCBtA) for the Chinese version of the scenario description.

 In this case, we have two roles, which are a data owner and multiple data analysts.
 The data owner (e.g., NIH) is in possession of a sensitive dataset (e.g., diabetes dataset).
 The analysts are all interested in the diabetes dataset.
 Unfortunately, the sensitive dataset cannot be released directly due to privacy concerns.
 Thus, a common goal shared by the data owner and data analysts is to have a surrogate dataset such that the diabetes dataset will not be leaked but the analysts can still derive some statistics or build up machine learning models.

 ## Dataset